areas of expertise

 Toby Butterfield is a partner with Frankfurt Kurnit Klein & Selz in the firm’s Litigation and Intellectual Property Groups.

-Mr. Butterfield chaired the New York City Bar’s Committee on Entertainment Law and its Committee on State Courts of Superior Jurisdiction.
-He also chaired WNYC Radio’s Community Advisory Board and was the Administrator of the New York State Supreme Court Screening Panel for Democratic Party judicial candidates in New York County.
-He has appeared on BBC World News, Forbes TV, and been quoted by The New York Times, Forbes, and many other news and legal publications.
+Mr. Butterfield has chaired the New York City Bar’s Committee on Entertainment Law, its Committee on State Courts of Superior Jurisdiction, WNYC Radio’s Community Advisory Board and was Administrator of the New York State Supreme Court Screening Panel for Democratic Party judicial candidates in New York County.
+He has appeared on BBC World News, Forbes TV, and been quoted by The New York Times, Forbes, Law360 and many other news and legal publications.

 Prior to joining the firm, Mr. Butterfield was a partner at Cowan, DeBaets, Abrahams & Sheppard LLP.
 He is admitted to practice in New York state and federal courts, including the U.S. Supreme Court, the U.S. Court of Appeals for the Second Circuit, and District Courts for the Southern and Eastern Districts of New York.

 "Super Lawyer" for Intellectual Property, Intellectual Property Litigation, Media and Advertising, Entertainment & Sports, Technology Transations and Business Litigation since 2007

 Oxford University (Christ Church), (BA), The Inns of Court School of Law in London

 Upcoming Speaking Engagements

 New Expressions: 3D Printing & the Changing IP Landscape

 September 16 2016